cabiste-dev/TunisianMuslim-old/README.md

 # TunisiaPrayer

-an android app for the prayer time in tunisia
+A simple android app that shows the prayer time for Tunisia

+# Credits

+ - icon: modified version of [surang's icon](https://www.flaticon.com/free-icon/moon_5899729) by my friend Azyx